 The procedure has a 97% worth it rating on RealSelf since it helps to address medical problems and can enhance the patient’s confidence.

 Benefits of Breast Reduction Surgery

-According to Plastic Surgery.org most women who have had the procedure state that they majorly regret not having it done earlier due to the host of benefits it provided.
+According to the American Society of Plastic Surgery most women who have had the procedure state that they majorly regret not having it done earlier due to the host of benefits it provided.
 The benefits of a breast reduction can be both medical and aesthetic benefits.

 - Reduced pain in the back, shoulders, or neck